GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

 ### CacheMetadataFromDataDotGov
 CacheMetadataFromDataDotGov is initialized via SQS message from ExtractMetadataFromDataDotGov or UpdateLMTNGDA.
-CacheMetadataFromDataDotGov retreives the metadata source record from Data.gov and saves it to the data-dot-gov S3 bucket.
+CacheMetadataFromDataDotGov retrieves the metadata source record from Data.gov and saves it to the data-dot-gov S3 bucket.
 A registry record is created in LMT registry table if it does not yet exist.
 A downstream SQS message is sent to UpdateGeoNetworkMetadata.
 An SQS message will be sent to CacheMetadataFromDataGov to cache the new registry record’s metadata in the data-gov-cache S3 bucket.

 * Retrieve source metadata (harvestResponse) record from data.gov harvest endpoint
   * E.G. https://catalog.data.gov/harvest/object/bdbe64d9-3b44-47f0-9421-d37adbe9a702